timgoalen/timgoalen-portfolio/README.md

 **TIM GOALEN *composer*** is a portfolio website for myself that showcases my work as a TV composer.
 The goal of this website is to provide a place where TV professionals (directors, producers, production managers etc.) can find my credits, listen to my work and contact me easily; and for audience members to listen to music from programmes they’ve seen and get in touch.

+[!!MERGE THESE 2 INTRO SECTIONS!!]

+User 1-

+Director/producer looking to find my composer credits/ showreel and get in touch to speak about a project

+User 2-

+TV audience member looking to listen to music heard on a programme and perhaps get in touch to say they liked it

 ![Image of the website on multiple devices](documentation/responsive-site-preview.png)

 ## User Experience